 Two of the best areas to use razors would be flat surfaces like the armpit and legs.
 Razors will do quick work of these two areas.
 If you find yourself lacking time to epilate, shaving can be a stop-gap solution.

 1. Hair grows back faster (sometimes thicker)

-Perhaps the biggest downside of shaving would be the rate hair grows back.
-According to some women, it grows back thicker.
+Perhaps the biggest downside of shaving would be the rate that hair grows back.
+According to some women, it becomes thicker.
 Since the razor only cuts hair above the skin, expect to shave again after a day or so.

 2. Can be an eyesore